blinksh/blink/docs/cloud-providers/hetzner.md

 ## Creating a VPS on Hetzner

 First, you have to sign up.
-Go to [hetzner.com](https://hetzner.com), click Login in the top riht corner and select `Cloud`
+Go to [hetzner.com](https://hetzner.com), click Login in the top right corner and select `Cloud`.

-After signing up, open the default project created for you by Hetzner and click on `Add server`
+After signing up, open the default project created for you by Hetzner and click on `Add server`.

 ![](hetzner/add_server.png)